Chantel Spinner

 What are the biggest challenges or opportunities in your field right now?

-Chantel Spinner identifies one of the biggest challenges in maternal health as the widespread misunderstanding of postpartum care.
-She emphasizes that postpartum is not limited to the first few weeks after birth—it extends through the first year.
-Understanding the difference between a typical postpartum experience and postpartum disorders can be life-changing, even life-saving.
-This reality drives her deep commitment to education, awareness, and community-based birthing support that centers the lived experiences of birthers, ensuring families receive culturally competent care and advocacy when they need it most.
+Chantel Spinner identifies one of the most significant challenges in maternal health as the widespread misunderstanding of postpartum care.
+She emphasizes that postpartum is not confined to the weeks immediately following birth but extends through the entire first year.
+Understanding the difference between a typical postpartum adjustment and postpartum disorders can be life-changing and, in some cases, life-saving.

 What values are most important to you in your work and personal life?